eqmvii/cursed-word-client/punchlist.md

 * Write up instructions and costs
 * Refactor oracle to not re-transmit responses if rebooting
 * Consider real deployment and require infrastructure
+* What happens if you hit 224 words?

+# DONE

+* Deploy to rinkeby testnet
+* Refactor pk out of account.json
+* Store words in numbered map for crash/reconnect of oracle